What do the cassette tape and the Bic pen have in Common?

-Well, they’re definitely among the most iconic artefacts of the 20th century.
+Well, they’re definitely among the most iconic artifacts of the 20th century.
 They were both invented in Europe.
 They’re built almost entirely of plastic.
 They both use highly sophisticated chemicals to perform their function.
-They are convenient and cheap and as such have contributed to the democratization of self-expression.
+They are convenient and cheap and as such contributed to the democratization of self-expression.
 They’re analog and physical so they provide a user experience that no digital medium can provide.

-But while the cassette tape was designed to record and listen to sounds (music, speech, bird songs etc.), the Bic pen was designed to write on paper.
+But while the cassette tape was designed to record and listen to sounds (music, speech, bird songs, etc.), the Bic pen was designed to write on paper.
 So how can they interact with each other?

 Of course, you can use the Bic to write the song titles on the cassette cover and label.
 And that’s cool.